 They taste the best the same day you make them.
-The outer crust tends to harden a bit after the next days, but the inside is still soft and chewy, though the longer you keep them, the drier they will get.
+The improved version actually stays soft when I wrapped them in a cling wrap.
+The outer crust stays soft in the improved version.
+Though, of course, the longer you keep them, the drier they will get.
 You can mist them with water and loosely wrap them in a foil and warm them up in a preheated oven/toaster oven or air-fryer at 350 F for 8-10 minutes.

 YOU MAY ALSO LIKE THESE:

 This super easy no-yeast mini cheddar mochi bread was the first gluten-free mochi bread I made years ago and with many positive feedbacks from readers, I decided to make more mochi bread since then and this artisan mochi bread is one of them 🙂